charvikonda/mediband-site/README.md

 # MediBand Website

-A comprehensive website for the MediBand smart wristband project, created for FBLA competition with a clean, professional design inspired by modern healthcare technology interfaces.
+A comprehensive website for the MediBand smart wristband project, created for DECA competition with a clean, professional design inspired by modern healthcare technology interfaces.

 ## Password Protection